top of page

 Mark Ellison.jpg

 Hi, I’m Mark Ellison, founder of Pinnacle Forest Therapy.
-I can help you experience the restorative power of nature through the Japanese practice of shinrin-yoku, also called forest therapy.
+I can help you experience the restorative power of nature through the Japanese practice of shinrin-yoku, also called forest bathing or forest therapy.
 I am certified as a forest therapy guide and forest therapy trail consultant by the Association of Nature and Forest Therapy.
+I was one of the first guides in the United States when I started offering walks in 2012, and an article in O (Oprah) Magazine in 2014 that described my walks raised awareness of forest therapy and gave it considerable momentum.

 What is Shinrin-yoku?

-My walks are in Pinnacle Park in Sylva, NC which is the only certified forest therapy trail in North Carolina and one of 20 in the world, and in Highlands and Cashiers on public properties of the Highlands-Cashiers Land Trust.
+My walks are in Pinnacle Park in Sylva, NC where I partnered with the Town of Sylva to establish the first and only certified forest therapy trail in North Carolina and one of the first 20 in the world.
+I also offer walks in Highlands and Cashiers on public properties of the Highlands-Cashiers Land Trust.
 We are located in the epicenter of wellness and adventure experiences in the Great Smoky Mountains region of Western North Carolina.

 Walks are approximately 2.5 hours and are not strenuous.
 I will offer several invitations for you to experience nature through your senses.
 The walk ends with a relaxing tea ceremony.

-My walks have been described as bone deep relaxation, awe inspiring, restorative, spiritual, calming, peaceful, rejuvenating, immersive, a deep nature connection and much, much more.
+My walks have been described as "bone deep relaxation, awe inspiring, restorative, spiritual, calming, peaceful, rejuvenating, immersive, a deep nature connection, the best day ever," and much, much more.

 Ready to Schedule Your Walk?

 Schedule a walk to experience the restorative power of shinrin-yoku in the beautiful Southern Appalachian mountains of North Carolina.
 You can use the chat form on the website, email hikingresearch@yahoo.com or text/call 704-796-5031.
-Walks are $35 a person for groups of two or more, and $50 for a solo walk.
+Private walks are $70 for up to two people and $35 for each additional person.
+Information about scheduled public group walks is available on Instagram

 Grab a cool t-shirt to remember your time in this amazing place-proceeds help me offer free walks to students and those in need in the community.